mtfront/mtfront/content/posts/migrated/2022-03-28-rss-for-notion-zapier.md

   - tutorial

 ---
-# How to setup RSS for notion blog using Zapier

 RSS has became an almost obsolete concept that most of my friends nowadays never heard of, which is a shame.
 It’s simple, clean, accessible with correct setup, and most importantly, a highly productive system for information consumption.

 ## **Why do you need RSS**